Muñoz, Nueva Ecija: Barangays

 Science City of Muñoz is politically subdivided into 37 barangays.
+Each barangay consists of puroks and some have sitios.

+Dispute

 The National Government has an ongoing move to transfer the Talavera barangays of Matingkis (Talavera), Bakal 1, Bakal 2 and Bakal 3 to become part of Science City of Munoz for the reason that the said barangays are geographically and strategically within the said city.
 This was favored by most of the residents of the said barangays but opposed by the Municipal Government of Talavera.

-Also there is a proposed separation of Villa Pinili (Bantug West) and San Juan (CLSU) which will include PNR (CLSU), and Sawmill (CLSU) from Barangay Bantug into two independent separate barangay.
+Also there is a proposed separation of Villa Pinili (Bantug West) and San Juan (CLSU) which will include PNR (CLSU), and Sawmill (CLSU) from Barangay Bantug into two independent separate barangays.